TheRealJake12/Kade-Engine-Community/README.md

 - [BoloVEVO](https://github.com/BoloVEVO) - Fixed my shit code and improved the chart editor.
 Made a ton of code improvements.
 Did the gameplay changers(thanks!!!)

-- [Glowsoony] - Pixel Notesplashes, Revamped Notesplash Code, Hscript, The guy does a ton.
+- Glowsoony - Pixel Notesplashes, Revamped Notesplash Code, Hscript, The guy does a ton.
 (Thanks!)

+- LunarCleint - Hscript code, like, all of it.

 - [ShadowMario](https://github.com/ShadowMario) - The Memory Leak Fix.
 And A Few Other Things. (thanks)